JustAGyro/Group-Portfoilio-Project-Robinhood/user_stories.md

 - As a logged in user, I can buy stocks from the stock detail page.
   - When I buy a stock it will be added to my portfolio.
+    - I click on a button on the stock detail page in the top right corner that says "buy".
+This opens a modal where I can buy the stock, inputing the basic information for buying a stock.
+    - The user can buy as many of the companies stock at once as long as they have the cash to do so.
+    - There will be a confirmation window that pops up upon succesfull completion / submission of the purchasing form.
   - When I buy a stock its performance will be added to my overall portfolio performance.
+    - This will show up on the top of the my dashbord under portfolio performance.
-  - When I buy a stock, I then have the option to add it to my favorites.
+  - When I buy a stock, I then have the option to add it to a watchlist.
+    - When I buy a stock there will be a button to add it to a watchlist.
   - Purchasing a stock will lower my available cash, and increase my portfolio value.
   - When I buy a stock it is added to the top part of the watchlists box in a separate box named Stocks.
 If this is my first stock, it will add the box, if it is not my first stock bought it will just add to that list.
 It will display the tiny version of the summary, and the #shares owned.